 -

 On the Developer Backend page, click Extension in the left-side navigation pane.
-Then, click Register Extension and configure the parameters in the dialog box.
+On the page that appears, click Register Extension and configure the settings in the dialog.

 -